 In Jack Williamson's Humanoids stories, a scientist creates a race of robots programmed "to serve and obey and guard men from harm."
 The robots fulfill all their functions perfectly, especially the third one.
 "Cars are dangerous.
 We will do the driving.
 Cooking is dangerous.
 Stay out of the kitchen.
 Power tools are dangerous.
 Play with these plastic blocks."
 This essentially turns them into an entire Knight Templarspecies.
 In the later stories, humanity is at war with robots who only want to help them.

-In The False Mirror by Alan Dean Foster (second book of The Damned trilogy) humans are the warrior species to an absurd extent, well above anything else.
+In The False Mirror by Alan Dean Foster, humans are the warrior species to an absurd extent, well above anything else.
 Additionally, they are actively immune to Mind Control — any telepath trying to contact them feels great pain, trying to control humans is nearly fatal.
-Naturally, this leads to a strategy of genetically engineering a subspecies of human with slight alterations to make them mind-controllable, to pass them off as another species and to be even better than the other humans.
+This leads to a strategy of genetically engineering a subspecies of human with slight alterations to make them mind-controllable, to pass them off as another species and to be even better than the other humans.
 The new creatures are raised and trained among aliens, and it all works really, really well until they find out who they really are and switch sides.
 Now certain humans are even more deadly.
 And while somewhat susceptible to mind control, they are adept at it themselves.

 In Pride and Prejudice,Jane Austen showed with Mrs. Bennet what happens when you raise a woman to be beautiful but uneducated.
 This is also what happens when Mrs. Bennet sends Jane on horseback to Netherfield in hopes that the rain predicted for later in the day would cause her to have to spend the night - Jane gets rained on, catches a cold, and ends up stuck at Netherfield for quite a while.